billowdev/lab-mask-detection-mobilenetv2/README.md

 ```

     Found 7553 files belonging to 2 classes.
-    Using 5288 files for training.
+    Using 2265 files for validation.